telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/install_with_docker.md

     * The logging level is `INFO` but can be changed through the CYGNUS_LOG_LEVEL environment variable.
     * The logging appender is `console` but can be changed through the CYGNUS_LOG_APPENDER environment variable.

+* Monitoring:
+    * CYGNUS_MONITORING_TYPE: monitoring type.
+Choose from `http` or `ganglia`.
+If it is not specified, it will be disabled.

 ### Docker Secrets